Mickey’s Not-So-Scary Halloween Party

 If you want to visit some characters without wasting valuable party time, many of the regular characters are out in their Halloweeney best including Mickey, Donald, and Winnie the Pooh.
 There is no shortage of available meets, but there is a shortage of time so prioritizing is of utmost importance.

-If being in general proximity of Disney-Pixar characters while burning off a few of those candy calories sounds like a magical mix to you, the dance parties are your jam.
-The Halloween parties in 2013 featured two separate dance parties: Monstrous Scream-o-Ween Ball and Woody’s Happy Harvest Round-Up.
+If being in general proximity of Disney or Pixar characters while burning off a few of those candy calories sounds like a magical mix to you, the dance parties are your jam.
+The Halloween parties in 2014 featured two separate dance parties: Monstrous Scream-o-Ween Ball and the all new Club Villain.

-The Scream-o-Ween Ball featured characters from Monsters Inc., while the Happy Harvest was all about Woody, Jesse, and the gang from the Toy Story franchise.
+The Scream-o-Ween Ball featured characters from Monsters Inc. and takes place at the stage in Tomorrowland.
+Being new this year, it is not yet clear which baddies will be attending the Club Villain party, but you can find out at the Diamond Horseshoe in Frontierland.
 Dance parties are exactly as they sound: loud music and flashing lights and lots of kids (and adults) dancing.
 The best part is that the characters move around constantly giving just about anyone who wants to a chance to get jiggy with the character of their choosing.